Lumbar Spinal Fusion Surgery

 In the past, spinal fusions of the lumbar spine were performed without any internal fixation.
 The surgeon simply roughed up the bone, placed bone graft material around the vertebrae, and hoped the bones would fuse.
 Sometimes, patients were placed in a body cast to try to hold the vertebrae still while healing.
 The patient was lucky to have a 70 percent chance of successful fusion.

-Surgery of the spine continues to be a challenging and difficult area.
+Spine surgery requires special knowledge, skills and abilities to perform it well.
 The vertebrae are small, and there is not much room to place small instruments.
 Also, many nerves can get in the way of putting screws into the vertebral body.
 With the lower back sometimes getting a large amount of stress, finding a metal device capable to hold the bones together can be difficult.
 However, over the past two decades, some very inventive devices have changed the way surgeons perform spinal fusions.

 Pedicle Screws and Rods